 On-site call centre, on the other hand, is a bigger investment as the company will need to have to purchase equipment such as the computer, phone system, servers to maintain their client’s database and other related equipment to be installed in the call centre.
 Not to mention the office space required to house the hardware and the call centre employees and once the call centre is operational, the company will also need to pay for the monthly maintenance plus upgrading cost for the equipment and any new equipment that is necessary to operate the call centre in a more efficient manner.

-For companies who have decided to set up a call center in a rental office space, they will need to factor in startup costs for the basic office equipment, such as workstations, cubicles, desks, chairs, computers, phones and other essential office supplies needed by the employees.
+For companies who have decided to set up a call centre in a rental office space, they will need to factor in startup costs for the basic office equipment, such as workstations, cubicles, desks, chairs, computers, phones and other essential office supplies needed by the employees.

 Last but not least, companies need to factor in the labor cost which consists mainly of the employee’s salaries and their yearly bonus.
-While related costs may include employee’s benefit such as health care, dental care, annual leave, child care leave, maternity leave and so on.
+While related costs may include employee’s benefit such as health care, dental care, annual leave, childcare leave, maternity leave and so on.

-As mentioned in the article above, It is important to understand all the hidden costs to set up a call center (virtual or on-site) in the business plan as any miscalculation will cause a great impact to the company’s budget and even hurt their profits in the long run.
-But on the positive side, these costs can be managed easily due to the fact that the management can monitor the operation directly to ensure that their customers are fully satisfied with their service provided by their call center.
+As mentioned in the article above, It is important to understand all the hidden costs to set up a call centre (virtual or on-site) in the business plan as any miscalculation will cause a great impact to the company’s budget and even hurt their profits in the long run.
+But on the positive side, these costs can be managed easily due to the fact that the management can monitor the operation directly to ensure that their customers are fully satisfied with their service provided by their call centre.